Washington Project for the Arts: Early history

-The board hired Jock Reynolds in the summer of 1983 to replace Al Nodal as Director.
+The board hired Jock Reynolds in the summer of 1983, to replace Al Nodal as Director.
 The programming under Reynolds received regular coverage in the national art press, shifting WPA from primarily serving local artists to serving a national audience.
 This shift for the WPA was met with mixed feelings, some welcoming the national prestige, and others accustomed to WPA's mission to focus on local Washington, D.C., artists.
 Through his leadership, Reynolds launched an aggressive capital campaign in the spring of 1988 where he brought in generous support from the federal and local government, art foundations, individual donors, and more than eighty corporations or corporate foundations.
 This raised the bar for WPA, and to maintain its level of activity in the future, it would need to raise close to $1 million each year.
-In December 1989, Reynolds took a sabbatical and decided not to return to Washington.
+In December 1989, Reynolds took a sabbatical and decided not to return to Washington, D.C..

 John L. Moore III, who was already at the WPA, filled in as acting director, from August 1989 until the board hired Marilyn Zeitlin, a contemporary art curator, as executive director in May 1990.
 The budget for the fiscal year 1991 was set at around a million dollars, but Zeitlin was only able to raise a fraction of that amount.

 The WPA continued to mount an impressive array of programs, but financial problems overwhelmed the organization.
 When Zeitlin left in May 1992, Don Russell, who had been on the WPA staff in the 1980s, was hired back.
 At that time, one of WPA's mainstays for financial support, the National Endowment for the Arts, was beginning to eliminate funding for artists spaces.
-In April 1995, Russell resigned and by December of the same year, WPA was bankrupt.
-It defaulted on its rent, lost its loan, and closed its doors.
+In April 1995, Russell resigned.
+Christopher French, who had joined the Board in the fall of 1994, was asked by the trustees to assume the position of Interim Director to address the financial and programmatic challenges.
+In just three months, he reorganized the space, trimmed the budget, developed a new exhibition of local photographers, and mended fences with the local art community.
+With increased financial pressures mounting, French renegotiated the terms of the WPA's lease on their flagship building on 7th Street NW and closed its doors.
+By December 1995, WPA was almost bankrupt.